 Cause: Product was applied too heavily, or in hot weather/direct sun.

-Prevention: Carefully follow manufacturer's recommended coverage rate and apply during the coolest part of the day when concrete is not in direct sun.
+Prevention: Carefully follow manufacturer's recommended coverage rate and apply the sealer during the coolest part of the day when concrete is not in direct sun.
 Two thin coats should be applied rather than one heavy coat.

-Solution: Perform a solvent wash (see below) and allow to dry.
+Solution: Perform a solvent wash (see back page) and allow to dry.
+Re-application is not recommended.